ThamiStoppelli/Portfolio/README.md

 # Portfolio

-My Personal portfolio website as a Frontend & UI/UX Developer with fullstack experience.
+My personal portfolio website as a Frontend & UI/UX Developer with fullstack experience.

 This project showcases my work, tech stack and background in a clean, product-style layout focused on usability and visual clarity.

 > Built with **React + TypeScript + Vite** and **styled-components**, following a component-based architecture and UI/UX best practices.